j-f1/eslint-plugin-desktop/README.md

 * [`desktop/no-insecure-random`](./docs/rules/no-insecure-random.md) — Forbid insecure sources for random data
 * [`desktop/no-stateless-class`](./docs/rules/no-stateless-class.md) — Forbid classes without state
 * [`desktop/promise-must-complete`](./docs/rules/promise-must-complete.md) — When a Promise is created with `new Promise`, the function provided must call `reject()` or `resolve()` in all branches.
+* [`desktop/react-bind-event-handlers`](./docs/rules/react-bind-event-handlers.md) — Ensure that methods passed to components are bound
 <!-- end rule list -->